RandyRDavila/Teaching/UHD_DATA/DATA_4319/README.md

-# Teaching
+# University of Houston-Downtown DATA 4319: Statistical & Machine Learning
-Supplemental course material for the course Statistical & Machine Learning (DATA 4319) taught at the University of Houston-Downtown course.
+Supplemental course material for the course Statistical & Machine Learning (DATA 4319) taught at the University of Houston-Downtown.

 ### Instructor:
 * Randy Davila, Ph.D.